← Back to Blog

 The word fired never appears on your resume, but you still need short, honest language for moments where the topic does come up, either in the interview or on a job application form that asks "reason for leaving."
 Here are 5 framings that are accurate, do not lie, and do not trigger alarm.

-Notice what these have in common.
-None of them lie.
-None say "I quit" when you did not.
-They take a real situation and describe it with the language that adult professionals use to describe the same situation.
+None of these lie or say "I quit" when you did not.
 Pick the one closest to your truth and rehearse it once.

 How to Handle the Dates and Employment Gap